Near miss with track worker at Euxton Junction, Lancashire, 14 March 2024

 The COSS reported seeing a member of the public on Oak Avenue footbridge who they heard shouting to them that a train was approaching.
 The COSS ignored this warning, assuming the train was on another line, as they were certain that the line they were on was blocked.
 The COSS then heard the train’s warning horn.
 They acknowledged this warning without looking for the train which had sounded it.
 The train driver at this point realised the COSS was not moving to a position of safety and so had already started to sound the warning horn again, as well as applying the train’s brakes.

-As the train got closer, the COSS realised their error and managed to move to a position of safety approximately two seconds before the train passed them.
+As the train got closer the COSS realised their error and managed to move to a position of safety approximately 2 seconds before the train passed them.

 The team had worked together for a number of years and were familiar with each other and the location.
-Team members reported that they are willing to challenge errors in briefings, and that they had done so previously.
+It was reported that they are all willing, and have, challenged errors in previous briefings.
 It is therefore probable that, if line names had been used by the COSS in their safety briefing, then the technician, or even the COSS themselves would have realised the misidentification of the line which had occurred.

 Many incidents and accidents involving track workers have previously been investigated by RAIB.
 Some of these incidents resulted in fatalities or had the potential to do so.
 Those with similarities to the incident at Euxton Junction include: